Carnation Walling - Window Bucking

 Make Squaring Bucking

 This is a rectangle of 2x4s with the same dimensions as the projecting bucking, ie on the outside it is 3" wider and taller than the window rough opening.
 It is only used during the concrete pour.
 It can be reused on windows of the same size on other levels of the house.
-It goes into the Cavity Bucking on the inside of the wall and is used to hold everything square and to help take the weight of the wet concrete above.
-It has a triangulation piece of 2x4 as well as a vertical 2x4 in the center.
+It goes into the cavity bucking on the inside of the wall and is used to hold everything square and to help take the weight of the wet concrete above.
+It has a 45 degree triangulation piece of 2x4 as well as a vertical 2x4 in the center.
 The vertical 2x4 is nearest the center of the wall.
-A length of 2x4 is used to hold the sides out at the right dimension.
+A horizontal length of 2x4 is used to hold the sides out at the right dimension.

 The bottom piece of 2x4 needs to have notches corresponding to where the concrete fill holes are.
 Start by finding the center.
 Measure 5" either side of the center and that is the start of the rectangular holes on each side.
 The notches are 10" wide and 1.5" deep.
 In the center, 10" of wood is used for the internal bracing to push on.
 The rectangular holes then repeat on 1'1" centers.

-To get the rectangle accurately square, first determine the longest diagonal.
+Before the glue dries, to get the rectangle accurately square, first determine the longest diagonal.
 Put wood screws at the longest corners and attach some garden wire between them across the longest diagonal.
 Put the screws on the external edge.
 Slightly offset the screws from the corners so you can still measure the diagonal.
 Twist the wire to pull in the longest corners until the length of both diagonals is the same.
 When everything is square, add (and glue) the triangulation diagonal piece.

 The squaring bucking is the same for both the 12" and 8" cavity